-- Organizer: the project leader, who coordinates the periods of free play on the street, must be enthusiastic and fully committed to the process. - Stewards: they are responsible for street security.
-Two reliable people are positioned at each vehicle entry point during each free play period. - Supporters: people providing support are necessary for all tasks related to the project: helping to publicize it, preparing pamphlets, disseminating information, setting up suitable signage, documenting the project by taking photographs, etc.
+- The organizer: the project leader, who coordinates the periods of free play on the street, must be enthusiastic and fully committed to the process. - The stewards: they are responsible for street security.
+Two reliable people are positioned at each vehicle entry point during each free play period. - Supporters: people providing support are necessary for all tasks related to the project: helping to publicize it, preparing pamphlets, disseminating information, putting in place suitable signage, documenting the project by taking photographs, etc.

-Photos: Playing Out
+Photos: PlayingOut